Definition: What is Barfoed’s Test?

 Barfoed’s Test Results

-If a red precipitate is formed within two minutes, a monosaccharide is present.
+If a red precipitate is formed within two minutes, it means that a monosaccharide is present.
 If the red precipitate is formed after ten minutes of heating, a disaccharide is present.

 Difference between Barfoed’s Test and Benedict’s Test